|

 functional aspect of this theory posits consciousness as an active, dynamic,

-and selective subjective realtime screening operation performed by a
+and selective subjective realtime screening

-system, primarily serving as a warning function that triggers anticipatory
+operation performed by a system, primarily serving as a warning

-adaptation. ·
+function that triggers anticipatory adaptation. ·

 The Screening Operation: o Selective

 Filtering: A system is constantly bombarded with myriad digital knons.
+The conscious screening operation acts as a

-and survival.
-This is a form of attentional gating, determining which knons
+is a form of attentional gating, determining which knons

 are "admitted" into the integrated conscious experience. o Relevance